Avalanche7CZ/Paradigm/README.md

 After running the server once with the mod, configuration files will be generated in your server's `config` folder.

 ### Fabric & NeoForge Version
-* All settings are located in a single file: `config/paradigm.json`.
+* All settings are located in a config folder: `config/Paradigm/...json`.

 ### Forge Version
 * **1.18.2 and newer:** Settings are split into multiple `.toml` files inside the `config/paradigm/` folder (e.g., `announcements.toml`, `main.toml`).